The Food Bank recently received the following note from a woman who received food at one of The Food Bank's member agencies:

 Thomas Steel Donates his Savings:

-While sorting through donated food three years ago, The Food Bank's staff came across a plastic bag of change with the below hand written note.
+While sorting through donated food in 2011, The Food Bank's staff came across a plastic bag containing coins and the below hand written note.
 The pennies, dimes and quarters were Thomas Steel's "saveings."
 Several attempts were made to locate young Master Steel's mailing address, but without success so we have never been able to thank him.